Kimxons/jekyll_blog/_posts/2021-01-27-simple-contract.markdown

 Hello pals.
 Welcome to my blog once again.
 Lets do some simple smart contract in solidity.

-The smart contract will enable us store and retrieve a number from the blockchain.
+Here is a simple contract that you can store, and retrieve a number in this contract.

 	// SPDX-License-Identifier: GPL-3.0